-Annual mean observed inbreeding coefficient (showing loss of genetic diversity) and mean expected inbreeding coefficient (from simulated 'random mating') over the period 1980-2014 are shown in Figure 11.
-As with most breeds, the rate of inbreeding was at its highest in this breed in the 1980s and 1990s.
-This represents a 'genetic bottleneck', with genetic variation lost from the population.
-However, since 2000 the rate of inbreeding has been broadly negative, implying moderate replenishment of genetic diversity (possibly through the use of imported animals).
+Annual mean observed inbreeding coefficient (showing loss of genetic diversity) and mean expected inbreeding coefficient (from simulated 'random mating') over the period 1980-2020 are shown below.
+The rate of inbreeding in this breed appears to be decreasing, implying a restoration of genetic material, following a period of plateau between 2000 and 2015.

 It should be noted that, while animals imported from overseas may appear completely unrelated, this is not always the case.
 Often the pedigree available to the Kennel Club is limited in the number of generations, hampering the ability to detect true, albeit distant, relationships.
-For full interpretation see Lewis et al, 2015 https://cgejournal.biomedcentral.com/articles/10.1186/s40575-015-0027-4.
+For full interpretation see Lewis et al, 2015.

-Figure 42: Annual mean observed and expected inbreeding coefficients.
+Figure 38: Annual mean observed and expected inbreeding coefficients.

 Below is a histogram ('tally' distribution) of number of progeny per sire and dam over each of seven five-year blocks.
 A longer 'tail' on the distribution of progeny per sire is indicative of 'popular sires' (few sires with a very large number of offspring, known to be a major contributor to a high rate of inbreeding).
-There appears to be extensive use of popular dogs as sires in this breed (the 'tail' of the blue distribution).
+It appears that the extensive use of popular dogs as sires has eased a little (the 'tail' of the blue distribution shortening in the below figure) in the past five years, however prior to this it has been moderately high.

-Figure 43: Distribution of progeny per sire (blue) and per dam (red) over 5-year blocks (1980-4 top, 2010-14 bottom).
+Figure 39: Distribution of progeny per sire (blue) and per dam (red) over 5-year blocks (1980-4 top, 2010-14 bottom).
 Vertical axis is a logarithmic scale.